madlib/archived_madlib/deploy/PGXN/ReadMe.txt

-Apache MADlib (incubating) Read Me
+Apache MADlib Read Me
 --------------

 MADlib is an open-source library for scalable in-database analytics.
 It provides data-parallel implementations of mathematical, statistical and machine learning methods for structured and unstructured data.

-See the project web site located at http://madlib.incubator.apache.org/ for links to the latest binary and source packages.
+See the project web site located at http://madlib.apache.org/ for links to the latest binary and source packages.

 For installation and contribution guides, please see the MADlib wiki at https://cwiki.apache.org/confluence/display/MADLIB.

-The latest documentation of MADlib modules can be found at http://madlib.incubator.apache.org/docs or can be accessed directly from the MADlib installation directory by opening doc/user/html/index.html.
+The latest documentation of MADlib modules can be found at http://madlib.apache.org/docs or can be accessed directly from the MADlib installation directory by opening doc/user/html/index.html.